7 Surefire Signs You Should Be a Business Management Major

-If you’ve been thinking about pursuing a Business Management major, then it’s probably safe to assume the business world appeals to you.
-But beyond that general interest, how can you tell if this is the right course of study for you?
-Choosing a major or academic program is a serious decision, and you’ll want to be sure your choice aligns with your personality and your vision for your career.
+Choosing a major or academic program is a serious decision, and you’ll want to be sure your choice aligns with your personality and vision for your career.

-9 Signs you should pursue a Business Management major
+7 Signs you should pursue a business management major

-We asked experts in the field to share about the traits that matter most for the career and for Business Management students.
+We asked business experts to share about the traits that matter most in the field for business management students to consider.
 Keep reading to hear their expert insight.

 1. You are a good listener

-Do you take the time to absorb and process what the people you interact with are actually saying, instead of just waiting for your turn to talk?
+Do you take the time to absorb and process what people are actually saying instead of just waiting for your turn to talk?
 If so, you’re on the right track.
-Obviously Business Management students need to understand a variety of subjects as they progress in their academic programs—and strong listening skills will help.
+Business management students need to understand a variety of subjects as they progress in their academic programs—and strong listening skills will help.
 But this ability to effectively listen becomes even more valuable when applied to your career.

 “Business management isn’t the kind of career where you can spend some time in school and have it mastered,” says Adrian Ridner, CEO and co-founder of Study.com.
 “While the principles of what makes a good manager might remain consistent, when you put them into practice with people—it can look different every time.”
 Ridner explains that managers need to be able to keep up with practice changes and care about refining their skills and approaches.

 You never liked feeling boxed in.
-College majors that only lead to a few clear career options aren’t appealing to you.
+Degrees that only lead to a few clear career options aren’t appealing to you.
 What if you change your mind about where you want to work in a few years?
-What if you start to feel passionate about something and want to incorporate it into your job?
-If you like having some real career flexibility, Business Management is a great choice.
+What if you start to feel passionate about something else and want to incorporate it into your job?
+If you like having some real career flexibility, business management is a smart choice.

-The skills you’ll develop while earning a Business Management degree can be applied in a huge variety of different contexts.
+The skills you’ll develop while earning a business management degree can be applied in a wide variety of different contexts.
 Our entire economy is based upon businesses selling goods and services—and businesses need well-trained professionals to keep them growing and operating.